Jaygagaga/UGErebuttal/README.md

 //Reviewer 1: WHbG//

 We thank the reviewer for insightful suggestions.

-**1. Benchmark is insufficiently novel** .Our benchmark is, to the best of our knowledge, the **first to incorporate urban spatial graphs as a first-class input modality** for evaluating multimodal embedding models.
+1.**Benchmark is insufficiently novel**.
+Our benchmark is, to the best of our knowledge, the **first to incorporate urban spatial graphs as a first-class input modality** for evaluating multimodal embedding models.
 - This introduces a **new evaluation setting**, where models must jointly align **visual, textual, and structured spatial information**, making standard tasks **unexplored under graph-augmented inputs**.
 - The goal is not new tasks, but to test whether embeddings can **capture structured urban spatial knowledge**, via:
   - **(i) spatial graphs**, and